twiecki/WhileMyMCMCGentlySamples/content/2014-1-2-Visualizing-MCMC.md

 javascript animations of three MCMC sampling algorithms -- [Metropolis-Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm), [slice sampling](https://en.wikipedia.org/wiki/Slice_sampling) and [NUTS](http://arxiv.org/abs/1111.4246).

-Note that this post uses the html5 video tag which doesn't seem to work for Firefox but should work on any other browser.

 I like visualizations because they provide a good intuition for how the samplers work and what problems they can run into.